Anarcho-punk

-Anarcho-punk (also known as anarchist punk) is an ideological subgenre of punk rock that promotes anarchism.
+Anarcho-punk (also known as anarchist punk) is an ideological subgenre of punk rock that promotes anti-capitalist anarchism.
 The term has been broadly applied to refer to any punk music with anarchist lyrical content, which may figure in crust punk, hardcore punk, folk punk, and other styles.

 History

-1960s-1970s

 Crass, shown here in 1984, played a major role in introducing anarchism to the punk subculture.

 Forerunners

 During the 1960s to early 1970s, some artists who were later retroactively described as "proto-punk" became influenced by New Left or anarchist ideology, which included David Peel who was associated with the Yippie movement, alongside bands such as the MC5, the Fugs, the Edgar Broughton Band, Mick Farren's the Deviants, Pink Fairies and Hawkwind.
 These bands set a precedent for mixing radical politics with rock music and established the idea of rock as an agent of social and political change in the public consciousness.
-Other influences include avant-garde art and political movements such as Fluxus, Dada, the Beat generation, Youth International Party, England's angry young men (such as Joe Orton), the surrealism-inspired Situationist International, the 1967 March on the Pentagon, the May 1968 uprising in Paris, and the Campaign for Nuclear Disarmament.
+Other influences include avant-garde art and political movements such as Fluxus, Dada, the Beat Generation, Youth International Party, England's angry young men (such as Joe Orton), the surrealism-inspired Situationist International, the 1967 March on the Pentagon, the May 1968 uprising in Paris, and the Campaign for Nuclear Disarmament.

-Late 1970s
+Jello Biafra of the Dead Kennedys has cited the Yippies as an influence on his activism and thinking.